TanabeLab/JOS-3/README.md

 Next, you need to set thermal environmental conditions that you want to simulate.

-If you want to simulate non-uniform thermal environment, use numpy.ndarray and input the data separately to local bodies.
+If you want to simulate non-uniform thermal environment, use numpy.ndarray (or list-like data) and input the data separately to local bodies.
 You can also input a clothing insulation value for each body part individually as well as for the whole body.

 If you want to simulate transient thermal environment,